NetApp/FSx-ONTAP-samples-scripts/README.md

 * [Backup EKS Applications with Trident Protect](/EKS/Backup-EKS-Applications-with-Trident-Protect) — Backup and restore PVCs using Trident Protect
 * [EKS non-stdout logs collection into ELK](/EKS/EKS-logs-to-ELK) — Shared FSx ONTAP storage for non-standard log collection
-* [FSx for NetApp ONTAP as persistent storage for EKS](/EKS/FSxN-as-PVC-for-EKS) — Sandbox environment for FSx ONTAP PVC integration
+* [FSx for NetApp ONTAP as persistent storage for EKS](/EKS/FSxN-as-PVC-for-EKS) — End to end EKS environment with FSx for ONTAP as the persistent storage
 * [PV Migrate with Trident Protect](/EKS/PV-Migrate-with-Trident-Protect) — Migrate persistent volumes between clusters

 ### Management Utilities